SQS-JLiu/DroidMutator/README.md

         python RunMutants.py  [otherpath/mutator.xml]
-  If the app-debug_app_crash_flag file identifier exists in the same directory of the mutant APK, it means that the startup APP fails.
+  If the app-debug_app_crash_flag file identifier exists in the same directory of the mutant APK, it means that the mutant is trivial mutant (i.e., those leading to crashes on app launch).